 The Google Pixel Buds A-Series is the smartest set of budget earphones around

-While the Pixel Buds A-Series lacks noise cancelling, it uses Google’s Adaptive Sound which essentially adjusts the volume based on background noise.
+While the Pixel Buds A-Series lacks noise canceling, it uses Google’s Adaptive Sound, which essentially adjusts the volume based on background noise.
 This is a fine feature, but it can wreck the dynamics of a song.
-The earbuds have pressure relief vents which should mitigate any of that uncomfortable suction-like feeling that you get with other earphones.
+The earbuds have pressure relief vents that should mitigate any uncomfortable suction-like feeling you get with other earphones.

 How does the microphone sound to you?